 For Healthcare Professionals

-Frequency not reported: Burning, itching, irritation, dryness, folliculitis, hypertrichosis, acneiform eruptions, hypopigmentation, perioral dermatitis, maceration of the skin, secondary infection, skin atrophy, striae, miliaria[Ref]
+Frequency not reported: Burning, itching, irritation, dryness, folliculitis, hypertrichosis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, maceration of the skin, secondary infection, skin atrophy, striae, miliaria[Ref]

 Frequency not reported: Blurred vision[Ref]

 Frequency not reported: Affective disorders (e.g. irritable, euphoric, depressed, labile mood, suicidal thoughts), psychotic reactions (e.g. mania, delusions, hallucinations, aggravation of schizophrenia), behavioral disturbances, irritability, anxiety, sleep disturbances, cognitive dysfunction (including confusion and amnesia)[Ref]